zwingthomas/zwingthomas/README.md

 👋 Hi, I'm Thomas Zwinger!

+I just got my Google Cloud Platform: Professional Cloud Architect certification in April 2025.
+This certification has an average salary of $190k ([source](https://www.skillsoft.com/blog/top-paying-google-cloud-certifications)), while I don't require that for my next postition.
+I do ask that companies are open and honest about what I will be working on.
+As I'd like it to be very interesting and challenging.

-I asked ChatGPT to make a profile README for me based on what it has learned.
+For the rest of my bio I asked ChatGPT to make a profile README for me based on what it has learned.
 Like with most things, it's about 85% accurate, so let me know if you can pick out the falsehoods.

 # 🌟 About Me: